Full Story of SZA's Weight Loss — Everything She's Gone Through Regarding Her Body Image

 If you check into SZA's photos from her early years, you'd notice her slightly unbalanced figure in comparison to her weight loss look.
 Still, hardcore fans would know she's beautiful either way.
 And as for now, it's amazing to see her groove comfortably into her own music on stage, without the care of the baggy dresses that is her past.

 At the beginning of her career, she didn't think too much of her shape because she didn't even kind of notice anything that needed to change.
 She told the #GirlCollective audience,

 "It's all about where it starts in your mind, I think there are a lot of standards that people told me about that I didn't see.
 I started, I was 190 pounds, I only wore my dad's big t-shirts and socks on stage, no shoes, and didn't even notice; never complained or tripped about my makeup."

 And it wasn't people around her that pressured her to look better in the eyes of the public either.
-She admits, her manager at the time, Punch, never felt she needed to change in order to keep her fan-following intact.
+SZA admits, that her manager at the time, Punch, never felt she needed to change in order to keep her fan-following intact.

 "Honestly, my manager, Punch, never asked me to 'get dressed' once," she continued.
 "People would come to him like, 'we need to clean her up,' and he would say, 'It's fine.
 She's fine.'

 It was then that she realized she did not fit the beauty criteria unknowingly set for a budding world-renowned artist.
 But mind you, it wasn't "external pressure" that forced her to lose weight.
-It only helped her realize one could achieve much more comfort if they pushed themselves to their full potential.
+It only helped her realize one could achieve much more comfortably if one pushed themselves to their full potential.